Skip to main content

 Associated Counterfeiting Crimes

-Producing or trying to pass off counterfeit goods or currency may lead to criminal fraud charges or violation of intellectual property rights.
+Producing or trying to pass off counterfeit goods or currency may lead to criminal fraud charges or a violation of intellectual property rights.
 Specific counterfeiting charges may also include:

-• Possession of counterfeits;
+• Possession of counterfeits

-• Utterance, passing a counterfeit as a legitimate document;
+• Utterance, passing a counterfeit as a legitimate document

-• Possession of the tools for producing counterfeits;
+• Possession of the tools for producing counterfeits

-• Removing or altering motor vehicle identification numbers;
+• Removing or altering motor vehicle identification numbers

-• Making, selling, possessing, or using slugs, tokens, or other counterfeit money substitutes.
+• Making, selling, possessing, or using slugs, tokens, or other counterfeit money substitutes

 Penalties for Counterfeiting

-How Do Authorities Try To Prevent Counterfeiting?
+How Do Authorities Work To Prevent Counterfeiting?

 Law enforcement agencies rely on the public to report suspected counterfeit activity.
 What should the public look out for while navigating the marketplace?